 Human Resources serves as a liaison between SORM and the full OAG HR division and the SORM Legal Services Division, and is responsible for personnel action and leave accounting.
 Talent Management is also responsible for developing and managing a return-to-work program.

-Information Resources maintains RMIS, CMS and other systems and interfaces; monitor and provide data; and oversee and respond to security issues.
+Information Technology maintains RMIS, CMS and other systems and interfaces; monitor and provide data; and oversee and respond to security issues.
 The support staff conducts all agency hardware and software maintenance; monitor software licensing; maintain user access; maintain passwords; and interface with OAG IT.